 "EL GÜERO" PALMA: THE NARCO THAT SURVIVED THE PRISON

 He was arrested by chance and released from a prison in the United States for good behavior.
 Hector "El Güero" Palma Salazar was considered one of the most violent drug traffickers in Mexico in the 80s and 90s and was a close friend of Joaquín "El Chapo" Guzmán.

-He was born in La Noria de Abajo, in the municipality of Mocorito, Sinaloa and only studied Primary because of the poverty of his family.
+Palma was born in La Noria de Abajo, in the municipality of Mocorito, Sinaloa, and only studied Primary because of the poverty of his family.
 The crime soon reached his life, and in his teens, he already stole cars.